SelwynLatog/ROM-inator/README.md

 it measures concentric & eccentric durations, form integrity, and fatigue per rep and set.
 Think of it as a workout logger that actually understands effort… and yells at you when you perform shitty reps.

-Built by a fitness and exercise science nerd tired who happens to program, and is just tired of manual workout logging and shitty fitness apps.
+Built by a fitness and exercise science nerd who happens to program, and is just tired of manual workout logging and shitty fitness apps.

 What It Does